na-na-hi/renget/archive/Sharpcurrent.md

 *Equipped Item: N/A* | Vacant hand slot.
 1. Reviver Seed | Revives fainted Pokémon to full HP.
 Becomes a Plain Seed upon consumption.
 2. Encourage Seed | Never miss and increases Crit-Ratio stage by 1 for 4 turns..
-3. Rainy Orb | Sets the Weather to Rain.
+3. Fog Orb | Sets the Weather to Rain.
 4. Weather-Lock Orb | Locks Weather to whatever it currently is, disabling the ability to change it.